 Writing a book is a tremendous experience.
 It pays off intellectually.
 It clarifies your thinking.
 It builds credibility.
 It is a living engine of marketing and idea spreading, working every day to deliver your message with authority.
 You should write one.

 But it’s also a big investment that doesn’t pay off for most authors.
 Bestselling author Dave Ramsey likens writing a book to a year of focused intensity, and according to industry experts, the average book sells fewer than 250 copies in a year and about 3,000 over its lifetime—and that was before the self-publishing and e-book craze.
-Now there several times more books “published” each year.
-The competition for new titles to get noticed has never been greater.
+Now that there are several times more books “published” each year, the competition for new titles to get noticed has never been greater.

 So books are a lot of work, and promise little financial reward—so why write one?

 In my experience as an editor, ghostwriter, and book coach since the 1990s, I’ve found most books fail for a few very simple reasons—reasons the vast majority of authors just don’t seem to get.
 The greatest of these usually has to do with addressing the proper audience for the book.
 Because authors don’t recognize their audience, the content fails to deliver, they market the book and then start looking for scapegoats when it never hits a bestsellers list.
 Their publisher failed them, the editor was a hack, people are just weird and don’t understand—they fault any number of reasons for their book failing, but the truth is the book failed on a more fundamental level—it failed to truly grab the hearts of its readers because the book wasn’t really sure who it was for.

 When I talk with authors, I often say it this way: